 Who is the Mediator?

-A mediator is an impartial, independent person whose role it is to facilitate discussions between two people whose relationship has ended.
+In Family Law Mediation in Ireland, a mediator is an impartial, independent person whose role it is to facilitate discussions between two people whose relationship has ended.
 The mediator is neutral, does not take sides, and works to ensure that the views of both parents are heard and that solutions are reached.

-Why go for family law mediation?
+Why go for family law mediation Ireland?

 Relationship breakdowns are traumatic for everyone affected by it.
 Mediation has lots of advantages, it can help couples decide how to move forward separately in a way that works for them, and for their children.
 Doing this directly, gives parties the opportunity to voice concerns that the legal process does not allow for, finding your own resolution can foster goodwill for the future, rather than conflict based approaches which can permanently destroy already strained relations.